 - Form I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country

 - Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative

-Prospective adoptive parents must submit Form I-800A to USCIS in order to establish their eligibility and suitability.
+Prospective adoptive parents must submit Form I-800A to USCIS to establish their suitability and eligibility to adopt.

 - Be a U.S. citizen

 - Be habitually resident in the United States; and

 - If you are not married, be at least 24 years old when you file your Form I-800A, and be 25 years old when you file your Form I-800.

 For a child to be classified as a Hague Convention adoptee, the child must meet the following criteria:

 - Be under the age of 16 at the time of filing Form I-800 (or under 18 if the sibling exception applies—see the Form I-800 instructions (PDF, 226.63 KB) for more information);